 So, I didn’t fill out my forms right.
 What’s the crime here?

 A U.S. Attorney is not going to charge you with bankruptcy fraud for “improperly filling out paperwork.”
 But, a U.S. attorney can initiate a criminal investigation for perjury.
 Perjury is essentially the crime of lying under oath.
-If you submit incomplete or inaccurate information on your bankruptcy petition and you don’t take steps to correct the misinformation once it’s been brought to your attention, the Department of Justice can charge you with the bankruptcy crime of perjury.
+If you accidentally submit incomplete or inaccurate information on your bankruptcy petition and you don’t take steps to correct the misinformation once it’s been brought to your attention, the Department of Justice can charge you with the bankruptcy crime of perjury.
+Of course, the same is true if you intentionally submit incomplete or inaccurate information.
+In that case, depending on the circumstances, amending your forms may not be enough to escape the consequences of trying to hide something.

 Disposing of property to hide it from your creditors